stakater/stakater-docs/docs/content/sre/tenant-operator/integration-config.md

 # Integration Config

-IntegrationConfig is used to configure settings of multi-tenancy for Tenant-Operator.
+IntegrationConfig is used to configure settings of multi-tenancy for Tenant Operator.

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1alpha1